matextrem/DeFi-panel-api/README.md

 # loanscan-eth-api
-NodeJS API getting data from Compound and Loanscan
+NodeJS API getting data from Compound and Loanscan.io